 - Free and low-cost nicotine replacement products

-- On-going group and individual smoking counseling
+- Ongoing individual counseling

 All currently enrolled students are eligible and welcome to be seen for a wide range of health and wellness services.
 Every student is charged a health fee at the time of registration that covers most services offered.
 This fee is not a replacement for personal health insurance.
 Modest additional fees are charged dependent on individual student needs.